psychemedia/storytelling-notes/hudden_dudden.md

 And he took the chest with one hand, and lifted it up a little, as if he intended to throw it into the river.

-"No! let be!" cried the clerk from within the chest; "let me out first! "
+"No! let be!" cried the clerk from within the chest; "let me out first!"

 "Hu!" exclaimed Little Claus, pretending to be frightened, "he's in there still!
 I must make haste and throw him into the river, that he may he drowned."